The nonsense of NASA’s logo changes

 Post by Bety Martinez, Partner based in Mexico City.

-In this post we look at some learning from NASA’s logo launching, crashing and re-launching.
+In this post we look at some learning from NASA’s logo changes: launching, crashing and re-launching.

 1. Avoid fragmentation